diraneyya/deep-music-visualizer-showdown/README.md

 1. **Branch names:**
     1. For branches adding a new competition entry: use _"competition-`first`-`last`"_ to indicate that it is a branch designating a competition entry and that it belongs to you.
     1. For branches fixing an issue: use _"bugfix-issue-`number`"_ where `number` is the issue number.
+    1. For branches fixing a problem that had not been documented in an issue: use _"bugfix-`first`-`last`"_
     1. For other types of improvements after your requirements are met: use _"feature-(`first`|`last`)-`...`"_ where the part _(`A`|`B`)_ means either `A` or `B` and the three dots `...` stand for anything you want assuming it is:
         1. All in small caps
         1. Uses dashes in-between the words